 How to Make Keto or Paleo Fat Balls:

 Step 1: Choose your ingredients!
-Decide which nuts, seeds, nut butter, sweetener, and/or any other add ins you want to use.
+Pick your favorite nuts, seeds, nut butter, sweetener, and/or any other add ins you want to use.

 Step 2: Simply add all of the ingredients to a food processor and process until a thick sticky paste forms.